parallelspec/qnapJellyfinArm/README.md

 # qnapJellyfin

 Not sure if anyone reads this but I've recently changed my setup process for Jellyfin such that the port remains consistent (8096 by default), making it a lot easier for static address things (Tailscale, Duck DNS etc.) I'll revisit this in some time but the steps are pretty much the same.
-Just either edit your docker compose yaml with the correct ports and PGID and GIDs.
+Just either edit your docker compose yaml with the correct ports and PGID and GIDs (8096) and it'll stay that port even after restarts/shutdowns.

 easy to access tutorial on how to install [Jellyfin](https://jellyfin.org) on most 5.0 [QNAP](https://www.qnap.com) systems (made for myself so I don't need to traverse half of the internet again but could be useful for others).

-We will use the [linuxserver/jellyfin](https://docs.linuxserver.io/images/docker-jellyfin) release, although I'm sure the offical Jellyfin/Jellyfin works too.
+We will use the [linuxserver/jellyfin 10.8.13](https://hub.docker.com/layers/linuxserver/jellyfin/10.8.13/images/sha256-6a0f9c6f092557e34d9fad158e72e0980574a8e2caddb033bf3afcc96f67dc07) release.
+This is the last Jellyfin release which supports ARM QNAP devices, as QNAP has not updated the Linux kernel on these devices in a minute (thanks IonCharge for the headsup).

 This is targeted towards ARM CPU QNAP devices, since the Intel models can simply use [Jellyfin for QNAP](https://github.com/pdulvp/jellyfin-qnap).
 We are using [Docker](https://hub.docker.com) via Container Station in this tutorial.

 FULL DISCLAIMER - please backup your media and metadata etc.